darkhelmet/verboselogging/posts/calculating-age.md

 and subtract the date of birth from the current date then drop the last 4 digits you've got the age :)

-I don't know c\#, but i believe this will work in any language.
+I don't know C#, but i believe this will work in any language.

 20080814 - 19800703 = 280111